 Take photos of the scene of the accident (only if and when it is safe to do so).
 Try to document all damage to your vehicle, road and weather conditions, traffic lights and signs, and anything else that may have bearing on what happened.

 Report the Accident

 You should report the accident to the police within 24 hours of it occurring.
 This is important to ensure that the accident does not result in a bump in your insurance premiums.

 Write down a detailed report of exactly what happened when the accident occurred.
 If you or any of the witnesses you speak to have any information about the other party involved in the accident, such as licence plate number, a description of the driver, the location and time of the accident, write it all down.

 A great place to start is by filling out this post-accident report to make sure that you’ve recorded all of the relevant information.

 If you’ve been the victim of a hit-and-run accident, you are entitled to compensation.
-Get in touch today for a free phone consultation with a lawyer to discuss the specifics of your situation and the best steps forward.
+Get in touch today for a phone consultation with a lawyer to discuss the specifics of your situation and the best steps forward.